purushottamkar/defrag/README.md

 # Running DEFRAG
 DEFARG is executed in two steps:
 - defrag_clustering: This computes a grouping of features.
-- derag_agglomeration: This agglomerates the features based on groupings obtained from previous step.
+- defrag_agglomeration: This agglomerates the features based on groupings obtained from previous step.

 Please refer to sample_run.py for more information on how to use DEFRAG.